samurai-737f70

 ln -svf samu /usr/bin/ninja

 samu won't run on all logical CPUs or threads by default, similar to make.
-The premise to make it do so is the same process: pass -j<x>, where <x> is the number of logical CPUs you want used, whenever samu (or ninja if you made the symlink) is ran.
-You can get around having to specify it everytime by setting SAMUFLAGS and including -j<x> to it, like so:
+The process to make it do so is the same: pass -j<x>, where <x> is the number of logical CPUs you want to use whenever samu (or ninja if you made the symlink) is run.
+You can get around having to specify it every time by including -j<x> in SAMUFLAGS like so:

 export SAMUFLAGS=-j$(nproc)